 Beaver Creek Villages: What to Expect, Things to Do

 Beaver Creek, a top vacation resort in Colorado, houses three distinct villages.
 Each one has their own character, activities and vibe, so locals recommend visiting all three Beaver Creek villages to complete the experience.
-They are easily connected to one another, and guests can explore them via ski lifts, public transportation, and many paths and trails.
-To get you started, we’ve included all three and some other must-do activities.
-Read more:
+They are easily connected to one another, and guests can explore via ski lifts, public transportation, and paths and trails.
+To get started, we included all three and other must-do activities.

 Beaver Creek Village

 Located in the heart of this popular resort sits Beaver Creek Village.
 The village houses dozens of boutique shops, art galleries, bars and restaurants, all connected by heated walkways and escalators.
 Guests can spend the day browsing and shopping, which offers a break from the slopes.
 Retailers sell everything from clothing and sporting gear to jewelry and souvenirs.
 Art galleries include: By Nature Gallery, C. Anthony Gallery, Knox Galleries, Mudhead Gallery, to name a few.

 Those looking for more activities should attend one of the signature events in Beaver Creek.
 The renown Chocolate Chip Cookie Competition takes place annually on opening day.
 The events features bakers who bake 1,000 cookies and serve them until supplies run out.
 Guests can sample them all and vote for their favorites, too.
 Other events include kid festivals, a tree lighting ceremony, sporting events, and food and wine festivals.